kaylesworth/TwitterSearchProject/README.md

 A twitter API key and OAUTH must be inserted into twitterscraper/scripts/tweetRetriever.py

-To run project locally, in the main directory run the Django server by typing:
+To run project locally, in the main directory run the Django server by typing in command prompt or console:

 python3 manage.py runserver